Last updated on

 My family loves rice, but they usually have to douse it in butter or soy sauce to get enough flavor.
 That’s a lot of added salt!
 So how do you make plain white rice taste good?
 Cook it with chicken broth, garlic, and herbs!

 My favorite seasonings to use are garlic, thyme and parsley.
 The combination adds just enough flavor without being overpowering.

 Cooking rice in chicken broth instead of water gives it the biggest flavor boost you can get.
 Add salt at the end if you need it, but you may not with a really flavorful broth.

 Absolutely!
 As long as you are using dried herbs, you can cook this rice in a rice cooker.
 Just put all of the ingredients in your machine and turn it on.
 If you are using fresh herbs, stir them in at the end.

-I personally prefer the stovetop for flavoring rice – I just feel it gives the rice a better texture.
+I personally prefer the stovetop for flavoring rice – the butter saute gives the rice a better texture and richer flavor.

 If you plan on having leftover rice to enjoy later, you must know the proper way to store it.

 Storage: Cool the rice and store it in an airtight container in the fridge for 3-4 days.
 Rice should be refrigerated within 2 hours of cooking, and shouldn’t be left to cool in the same bowl it was cooked in.
 Either divide into shallow bowls or spread on a baking sheet to cool quickly, or place in a storage container then directly into the refrigerator or freezer.
 Rice will keep in the freezer for up to 3 months.